fluxtream/fluxtream-app/fluxtream-dev/src/main/webapp/doc/user-manual.md

 ## Refresh your access token

-When your access token has expire, refresh it by sending a HTTP `POST` to Fluxtream's `/token` with the following parameters:
+When your access token has expired, refresh it by sending a HTTP `POST` to Fluxtream's `/token` endpoint with the following parameters:

     grant_type: "refresh_token"
     refresh_token: <your_refresh_token>